-“There’s an increasing interest in high-resolution imaging of world heritage sites because of recent events, iconoclasm or cultural cleansing, and also climate change issues that are devastating cultural sites.
-With high-fidelity imaging you have a huge reservoir for being able to retell stories about these extraordinary places that are now under threat,” says Professor Sarah Kenderdine, Director of the iGLAM (Innovation in Galleries, Libraries, Archives and Museums) laboratory at the University of New South Wales, Australia.
+“There’s an increasing interest in high-resolution imaging of world heritage sites because of recent events, iconoclasm or cultural cleansing, and also climate change issues that are devastating cultural sites,” says Professor Sarah Kenderdine, Director of the iGLAM (Innovation in Galleries, Libraries, Archives and Museums) laboratory at the University of New South Wales, Australia.

 She works at the forefront of immersive and interactive technologies and develops applications that typically involve interactive large-scale interactive systems and high-fidelity imaging techniques underpinned by high-speed broadband connectivity.